modesage/java-prep/src/_17_trees/trees.md

 ## **Definition**:
 An **Ordered Binary Tree** (also known as a **Binary Search Tree (BST)**) is a binary tree in which the nodes are ordered in a specific manner: for each node, the value of all the nodes in its left subtree is less than the node’s value, and the value of all the nodes in its right subtree is greater than the node’s value.
 This property ensures that in-order traversal of the tree will give the nodes in sorted order.

+- Here we always start from the **root** when performing operations like search, insert, or delete.
 ---

 ## **Time Complexity**: